Tal Danino, PhD ‹ Back To 2020 Winners

 Immunotherapy is poised to overcome several current limitations for successful interventions against treatment-resistant and metastasized cancers.
 Dr. William Coley, considered one of the pioneers of early immunotherapy, discovered more than a century ago that bacteria can induce tumor regression and long-term disease remission by stimulation of the immune system.
 Recently, microbiome studies have demonstrated the prevalence of bacteria within tumor tissue, and a multitude of empirical studies have shown that administered bacteria home and selectively grow in tumors due to reduced immune surveillance of tumor cores.
 Inspired by these observations, and utilizing synthetic biology and bioengineering approaches, our vision is to engineer probiotic bacteria as safe and effective cancer therapies.

 Tal Danino, PhD is an Associate Professor in the Department of Biomedical Engineering at Columbia University.
 His lab focuses on engineering bacteria as a cancer therapy.
-Originally from Los Angeles, Tal received a Ph.D. in Bioengineering from UCSD in Jeff Hasty’s lab, and was a postdoctoral fellow at the Koch Institute for Integrative Cancer Research with Sangeeta Bhatia.
+Originally from Los Angeles, Dr. Danino received a PhD in Bioengineering from UCSD in Jeff Hasty’s lab, and was a postdoctoral fellow at the Koch Institute for Integrative Cancer Research with Sangeeta Bhatia.
 He is the recipient of awards including the NSF CAREER Award, DoD Era of Hope Scholar Award, TED Fellow, and NIH Pathway to Independence Award.
 He directs the Synthetic Biological Systems Laboratory and is a member of the Herbert Irving Comprehensive Cancer Center and Data Science Institute.
 Dr. Danino also brings his research outside the laboratory by making artworks with bacteria and cancer cells to advocate for science youth education and cancer awareness.

 Engineering probiotic bacteria for the local delivery of lung cancer therapeutics